ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day5/README.md

 ### Example 6: Combining JSON and Arrays

+Demonstrates combining JSONB arrays for complex data storage and querying.

 ```sql
 -- Create a table with both JSON and array data
 CREATE TABLE user_activity (